 Agility CMS's unique approach to Content Modelling enables a robust and consistent way to define, and relate your content with endless possibilities.

-Your Content Model is the way that the content, (ie: text, lists, images videos, etc.) is set up within Agility CMS, allowing editors to make updates and circulate this content with ease, across all your digital products.
+Your Content Model is the way that the content (ie: text, lists, images videos, etc.) is set up within Agility CMS, allowing editors to make updates and publish this content with ease, across all your digital products.

-Where Agility CMS differentiates itself from other systems, is that it not only allows you to define and relate content, it also integrates with our built-in Page Management.
+Where Agility CMS's best-in-class Editor Experience differentiates itself from other systems, in that it not only allows you to define and relate content, it also integrates with our built-in Page Management.
 This means you can define content, then control exactly how that content gets used and on which page.

 What is in this Article

 Agility is equipped with many useful Field Types that can be used to help you successfully model your Content and Module definitions.